 Getting Started

-In this section, you will learn how to use memlab to detect a memory leak.
-Please make sure you have completed a installation step in your local machine.
-We start with defining the scenario file where we specify how memlab should interact with our page.
+In this section, you will learn how to use memlab to detect memory leaks.
+Make sure you have completed the installation step on your local machine.
+We'll start by defining a scenario file that tells memlab how to interact with your page.

 Write a Test Scenario

 how to navigate to and interact with your page.
-Now let's copy the following
+Copy the following

 // initial page load's url